gauthavite/RushHour/README.md

 A solution to a rush hour puzzle is a sequence of moves that allows the red car to exit.
 An optimal solution is a solution with fewest possible moves.

 To get a better understanding of the game, feel free to try and play rush hour, for instance at https://www.crazygames.com/game/rush-hour-online.

+## How to use

+You can run SolutionExample.java in `RushHour/RushHour/src` to get an idea of how the solver works.